openstax/napkin-notes/phil/tools/README.md

 - `./script/all-members` reports which teams and any individual repositories that members have permissions on
 - `./script/repo-test` reports which repositories are missing information (like a README, Travis, `all` team permissions, etc)
 - `./script/all-repos` reports which repositories do not have the `all` team permissions

+The output is usually CSV (Comma Separated Values)